isamu-isozaki/teamai_test/anti-harassment/index.html.md

 ## Scope

 This policy applies to all team members employed by any entity of GitLab, whether contractor or employee, in all locations.
 There are local labor laws in every country and in the case of the United States, state laws, that must be followed when handling, reporting and investigating incidents of harassment.
 The People Operations team and legal counsel, if required, in each of those countries will be called upon to ensure compliance and the appropriate legal processes and procedures are followed.
-Specific country requirements for employees (subject to changes in employment law) are listed in the [Country & US State Specific Requirements](#country--us-state-specific-requirements) section and will be updated regularly.
+Specific country requirements for employees (subject to changes in employment law/index.html.md) are listed in the [Country & US State Specific Requirements](#country--us-state-specific-requirements/index.html.md) section and will be updated regularly.
 All individual contributors, managers, and leaders will be subject to disciplinary action, up to and including termination, for any act of harassment they commit.

 ## Types of Harassment